kubernetes/perf-tests/clusterloader2/README.md

  - `kubeconfig` - path to the kubeconfig file.
  - `testconfig` - path to the test config file.
 This flag can be used multiple times if more than one test should be run.
- - `provider` - Cluster provider.
-Options are: gce, gke, kind, kubemark, aws, local, vsphere, skeleton
+ - `provider` - Cluster provider, options are: gce, gke, kind, kubemark, aws, azure, local, vsphere, skeleton

 #### Optional